30 things to do when kids say ‘I’m bored’

 No parent or child care provider wants a child to sit around bored for hours, so what’s the right way to handle the situation?
-We spoke to experts to get their thoughts on the best ways to help kids deal with boredom.
+We spoke to experts to get their thoughts on the best ways to help kids get active and deal with boredom.

 First, know that being bored can be good for kids

 Experts agree that children today are over-scheduled and over-stimulated and say that you should look at their kids’ boredom as a positive thing, rather than a negative one.
 Heidi McBain, a family and play therapist, says boredom is essential for kids because it leads to increased creativity and helps your child to grow in important ways.

 “When a child is bored, they are learning that they need to create their own fun and entertainment,” McBain says.
 “They need to explore their world.
 They need to learn new things on their own.”